dotnet/dotNext/docs/features/cluster/raft.md

 # Performance
 The wire format is highly optimized for transferring log entries during the replication process over the wire.
 The most performance optimizations should be performed when configuring persistent Write-Ahead Log.

-[PersistentState]((xref:DotNext.Net.Cluster.Consensus.Raft.PersistentState)) supports several log compaction modes.
+[MemoryBasedStateMachine]((xref:DotNext.Net.Cluster.Consensus.Raft.MemoryBasedStateMachine)) supports several log compaction modes.
 Some of them allow compaction in parallel with appending of new log entries.
 Read [this article](./wal.md) for more information about the available modes. _Background_ compaction provides precise control over the compaction.
 There are few ways to control it:
-1. If you're using `UsePersistenceEngine` extension method for registering your engine based on `PersistentState` then .NEXT infrastructure automatically detects the configured compaction mode.
+1. If you're using `UsePersistenceEngine` extension method for registering your engine based on `MemoryBasedStateMachine` then .NEXT infrastructure automatically detects the configured compaction mode.
 If it is _Background_ then it will register _compaction worker_ as a background service in ASP.NET Core.
 This worker provides _incremental background compaction_.
 You can override this behavior by implementing [ILogCompactionSupport](xref:DotNext.IO.Log.ILogCompactionSupport) in your persistence engine.
 1. If you're registering persistence engine in DI container manually, you need to implement background compaction worker manually using [BackgroundService](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.hosting.backgroundservice.startasync) class and call `ForceCompactionAsync` method in the overridden `ExecuteAsync` method.

 _Incremental background compaction_ is the default strategy when _Background_ compaction enabled.
-The worker just waits for the commit and checks whether `PersistentState.CompactionCount` property is greater than zero.
+The worker just waits for the commit and checks whether `MemoryBasedStateMachine.CompactionCount` property is greater than zero.
 If so, it calls `ForceCompactionAsync` with the compaction factor which is equal to 1.
 It provides minimal compaction of the log.
 As a result, the contention between the compaction worker and readers is minimal or close to zero.

 # Guide: How To Implement Database
 This section contains recommendations about implementation of your own database or distributed service based on .NEXT Cluster programming model.
 It can be K/V database, distributed UUID generator, distributed lock or anything else.

+For memory-based state machine:
-1. Derive from [PersistentState](xref:DotNext.Net.Cluster.Consensus.Raft.PersistentState) class to implement core logic related to manipulation with state machine
+1. Derive from [MemoryBasedStateMachine](xref:DotNext.Net.Cluster.Consensus.Raft.MemoryBasedStateMachine) class to implement core logic related to manipulation with state machine
     1. Override `ApplyAsync` method which contains interpretation of commands contained in log entries
-    1. Override `CreateSnapshot` method which is responsible for log compaction
+    1. Override `CreateSnapshotBuilder` method which is responsible for log compaction
     1. Expose high-level data operations declared in the derived class in the form of interface.
 Let's assume that its name is `IDataEngine`
-    1. Optionally override `FlushAsync` to handle notification from persistent log about the moment when the batch modification has completed
 1. Declare class that is responsible for communication with leader node using custom messages
     1. This class aggregates reference to `IDataEngine`
     1. This class encapsulates logic for messaging with leader node
     1. This class acting as controller for API exposed to external clients
-    1. Use `PersistentState.EnsureConsistencyAsync` to ensure that the node is fully synchronized with the leader node
+    1. Use `IRaftCluster.ApplyReadBarrierAsync` to ensure that the node is fully synchronized with the leader node
-    1. Use `PersistentState.WaitForCommitAsync` and, optionally, `RaftCluster.ForceReplicationAsync` methods for write operations
+    1. Use `IRaftCluster.ReplicateAsync` for write operations
 1. Expose data manipulation methods from class described above to clients using selected network transport
 1. Implement duplicates elimination logic for write requests from clients
-1. Call `ReplayAsync` method which is inherited from `PersistentState` class at application startup.
+1. Call `ReplayAsync` method which is inherited from `MemoryBasedStateMachine` class at application startup.
 This step is not need if you're using Raft implementation for ASP.NET Core.

 `ForceReplicationAsync` method doesn't provide strong guarantees that the log entry at the specified index will be replicated and committed on return.
 A typical code for processing a new log entry from the client might be look like this:
 ```csharp